Posted : June 9, 2022

 Our blog is chock full of great ideas for fun things to see and do in York Durham and Headwaters.
 We are always adding new content and updating old posts, but sometimes you might stumble upon something from our vault.
 If this article has inspired you to hit the road, be sure to double-check that the featured stops in this post are still welcoming visitors.

 Lucy Maud Montgomery is one of Canada’s most cherished authors and literary legends.
 Her enduring international legacy comprises 20 novels which include the beloved Anne of Green Gables series, as well as 530 short stories, 500 poems and 30 essays.
 Born in 1874 in Clifton, Prince Edward Island, and affectionately called Maud, she was a teacher, a minister’s wife, and an officer of the Order of the British Empire.
 But did you know that Lucy Maud Montgomery also spent fifteen years right here in York Durham Headwaters?
-We’re thrilled to announce the launch of the all-new Anne and Maud Experience which celebrates all things Lucy Maud Montgomery, and her life in Durham Region.
+We’re thrilled to announce the launch of the all-new Anne and Maud Experience which celebrates all things Lucy Maud Montgomery, and Anne of Green Gables and their lasting effect on Durham Region.
 This experience kicks off on June 12th with a community event that is free to all.
 If you’re an Anne of Green Gables fan, you won’t want to miss this!

 Maud in Leaskdale